 This guide is a general itinerary for a one-week stay on the island of Providenciales for first-time visitors to the Turks and Caicos.
 It’s important to keep in mind that this is just a general outline.
 The beach and ocean is the top attraction of the Turks and Caicos, and the trick is to find the best way for you to enjoy the tropical environment.
 For some, it’s simply lounging in the water and at the beach.
 Others will want to discover water sports and other attractions.

-In addition to you flights and accommodation, you’ll want to make some other reservation well in advance of your visit as well.
-We advise also booking boat charters, reservations at popular fine dining restaurants, and activities such as horseback riding with Provo Ponies as soon as your vacation dates are settled.
+In addition to your flights and accommodation, you’ll want to make some other reservations well in advance of your visit as well.
+We also advise booking boat charters, reservations at popular fine dining restaurants, and activities such as horseback riding with Provo Ponies as soon as your vacation dates are settled.

 Providenciales is home to a great selection of restaurants.
 We advise making reservations at any fine dining restaurants that you want to try, especially during the winter and spring high season, and especially in the case of popular restaurants such as Coco Bistro.